 Who can apply?

-Recipient departments or centers must be in the biological or physical sciences, or engineering; or must propose a program/event that directly addresses the status, advancement, and/or promotion of women in academic science and engineering.
+Recipient departments or centers must be in the biological or physical sciences, or engineering; or must propose a program/event that directly addresses the status, advancement, and/or promotion of women and gender diversity in academic science and engineering.
 Applicants might be department chairs, faculty who organize departmental lecture series or colloquia, academic staff members or graduate students who wish to invite particular scientists/scholars to their department, organization, or any other such group.

 A one page budget form is included in the application.
 Guidelines for developing your budget are provided here: Budgetary Guidelines.